MicrosoftDocs/winrt-api/windows.applicationmodel.contacts/contactannotation_isdisabled.md

 # Windows.ApplicationModel.Contacts.ContactAnnotation.IsDisabled

 ## -description

-Gets a Boolean value indicating if this [ContactAnnotation](contactannotation.md) has been disabled by the user.
+Gets a Boolean value that indicates whether this [ContactAnnotation](contactannotation.md) has been disabled by the user.

 ## -property-value

-Boolean value indicating if this [ContactAnnotation](contactannotation.md) has been disabled by the user.
+`true` if this [ContactAnnotation](contactannotation.md) has been disabled by the user; otherwise, `false`.

 ## -remarks